deadherd/crafted-nft/README.md

 - `updateTraits.js` – modify token traits
 - `upgrade.js` – upgrade the implementation
 - `withdraw.js` – withdraw contract balance
+- `refreshOpenSea.js` – request a metadata refresh on OpenSea

 The Hardhat config enables the Solidity optimizer with 100 runs to keep the contract bytecode small enough for mainnet deployment.
 No additional steps are